This blog is part of the blog series “How to start your personal finances from 0”

-If you are looking for a credit card in 2017, you are not alone.
+If you are looking for a credit card today, you are not alone.

 A credit card can be a great way to establish credit, simplify your monthly bills, and even earn airline miles.
 The truth of the matter is, however, that Latinos still use credit cards less than the average American.

 In this article, we will explore the basics of credit cards and provide information on some of the best cards out there for Latino families.

 If we look at Latinos as a whole, credit card adoption rates still lag well behind the national average.
 Just 19% of Latinos used credit cards as their primary payment method for purchases.
 This compares to 35% of all Americans.
 Latinos are much more likely to use cash, check or debit cards as the primary means to complete transactions.